Johnny Hero: Radio career

-Hero got started in radio in February 1990 when his sister spotted an advert on Ceefax for a pirate radio station K.I.T.S in Monaghan.
+Johnny Hero got started in radio in 1990 when his sister spotted an advert on Ceefax for a pirate radio station in Monaghan.
 The pair both sent demos to the station and subsequently got jobs there.

 He went on to work at Downtown Radio between the 1990s and 2010.
 In 2010, Hero alongside fellow presenters Dougi Marshall and Robert Skates were taking part in a Downtown Radio charity fundraiser when the boat they were on sank off the Antrim coast, with the three presenters as well as three crew members needing to be rescued.
 The rescue operation took four and a half hours.
 Hero stated the station didn't give support after the incident and left Downtown, moving to U105.

 He has presented the Drivetime show on U105 since 2010, including Johnny Hero's Minute to Win It and The Golden Years, as well as The Film Review with his sister Linda Cullen.

+In December 2023, seven of U105s presenters, including Hero, took industrial tribunal action against the station.

 Millionaire incident

 Hero appeared on Who Wants to Be a Millionaire? in 2007.
 He was knocked out on £64,000, while answering the £125,000 question, which meant he left with £32,000.
-However, the question asked, "Who was on the throne when Robert Walpole became Britain's first prime minister?" had a debatable answer.
+However, the question asked, "Who was on the throne when Robert Walpole became Britain's first prime minister?" had a debatable answer as some historians argue Robert Walpole never actually held the title of prime minister.
 Despite asking to come back on, the producers refused, despite the fact Laurence Llewelyn-Bowen was allowed back on in similar circumstances.